-H plots are linear 10 x 1m plots.
-H plots are placed on the hedge 2 nearest to each of the two X plot locations that are farthest apart in the square.
-The 10m x 1m H plot is laid out to the left and the 1m width extends out towards the field from the centre of the hedge.
-The H and B plots should not be nearer than 10m to each other, so if there is not more than 30m of continuous hedge in the square, only one plot (the B) should be recorded.
+H plots are linear 10 m x 1m plots.
+H plots are placed on the hedge2 nearest to each of the two X plot locations that are farthest apart in the square.
+The 10 m H plot is laid out to the left and the 1 m width extends out towards the field from the centre of the hedge.
+The H and B plots should not be nearer than 10 m to each other, so if there is not more than 30 m of continuous hedge in the square, only one plot (the B) should be recorded.
 Where the nearest feature is ineligible (because it is not wide enough, or is confused by the presence of a different type of linear within its width - see below) then a new location should be chosen at the nearest permissible position.
 The position of a new plot will be marked on the GIS tablet and clearly marked on a sketch map.
 Each H plot should be associated with a D plot (see below).

-If in a Countryside Survey square then each repeat plot should have been marked with a metal plate at the right-hand end of the plot when you are facing it from the field.
 Check the plot map and photographs provided.
-If a fence has been installed since the plot was recorded last then repeat the plot in its original position.
-This means that the long axis of the plot follows the centre of the hedge and projects into adjacent land by 1m rather than following the base of the new fence.
+If a fence has been installed since the plot was recorded last, then repeat the plot in its original position.
+This means that the long axis of the plot follows the centre of the hedge and projects into adjacent land by 1 m rather than following the base of the new fence.